LCSW vs. Psychologist: Key Differences Explained

 LCSW therapists also have to pass a test to earn their license.
 Every state relies on the Association of Social Work Boards (ASWB) for the exams for LCSW licenses.

 ASWB offers five different exams, but the Clinical test is the one required for the LCSW.
-It costs $270 and consists of 170 multiple choice questions that you must complete within four hours.
+It costs $270 and consists of 170 multiple-choice questions that you must complete within four hours.
 The questions cover both clinical knowledge and your practical skills in treatment.
+For a full breakdown of what to expect, see our guide to the LCSW exam.

 Most states also have a state-specific test that covers ethics and regulations that cover LCSW practice authority in that state.
 You’ll usually also have to pass a criminal background check and may have to submit professional references.